-However, lack of decision-making power and capacity to engage in long-term planning greatly hinders our capacity to influence planning, policy, and transportation in the region.
-In particular, people of color are under-represented on the boards, commission and advisory bodies that influence major decisions at the local level.
+We have seen time and time again that barriers to entry into positions of decision-making power greatly hinders our capacity to influence long-term planning and policy in the region.
+In particular, people of color are under-represented on the boards, commissions and advisory bodies that influence major decisions at the local and regional level.

-Following the graduation of our 2015-2016 Community Leadership Institute in March 2016, eight graduates (40%) have earned placement on Seattle/King County boards and commissions including the Seattle Women’s Commission, Move Seattle Levy Oversight Committee, and the Seattle Bicycle Advisory Board.
+We have successfully placed ten graduates on boards and commissions in Seattle and King County, including the Seattle Women’s Commission, Move Seattle Levy Oversight Committee, Seattle Planning Commission, and the Seattle Bicycle Advisory Board.